|SCIENTIFIC DISCIPLINARY SECTOR||GEO/09|

 For lessons start and timetable go to the following link: https://easyacademy.unige.it/portalestudenti/

-The oral examination consists of the presentation of a topic chosen by the student and the answer to questions asked by the teacher on topics covered during the course.
+The exam consists in the presentation of a topic chosen by the student agreed with the teacher and in the answer to questions asked by the teacher on other topics covered during the course.

-Details on how to prepare for the exam and the degree of detail required for each topic will be provided at the beginning of the course and reiterated during lectures and lab activities.
+Details on how to prepare for the exam and the degree of detail required for each topic will be provided at the beginning of the course and reiterated during lectures and exercises.
+The oral examination will focus mainly on the topics covered during the lectures and will have the purpose of assessing the achievement of the appropriate level of knowledge and the ability to use the theoretical concepts for the analysis of real cases.